Last Updated on May 28, 2026 by Dr Gary Danko

 - Visualize a protective light around you: Imagine energy gently wrapping you, calming the nervous system and shielding your energy field from overwhelm.

 This practice doesn’t fix everything.
 But it begins to rewire the pattern — changing how your system responds when night comes.
-If you need deeper support, the Calm Mind Sleep Reset can guide you gently through systemic transformation.
+If you need deeper support, the Free 5-Minute Emergency Sleep Reset can guide you gently through systemic transformation.

 Why Your Past Doesn’t Decide Your Tomorrow